 Though most women celebrate the Teej festival in Nepal at Pashupatinath Temple, some celebrate at home too.
 After paying homage to Lord Shiva, you can gather with your friends and sisters at home where you can be comfortable.
 Married women receive an invitation to their maternal homes during Teej.
 It is like an excuse for the mother and daughter to enjoy their time together.

 Sing folk songs, play instruments, and dance with them.
-Being with your near and dear ones at home during Teej brings joy and happiness in your heart.
+Being with your near and dear ones at home during Teej brings joy and happiness to your heart.
 Enjoying with them will help you forget your stress and strengthen your relationship with them.
 Remember Lord Shiva and Parvati with them while you sing bhajans, and at night, listen to the religious Lord Shiva’s stories that will make you feel calm and devoted.

 Why do women wear red during the Teej festival?

 Red is a special color for married women in Nepal.
 Though everyone can wear red whenever they want, red resonates with tradition and culture in Nepal.
 Red is considered as ‘Shubha’ or lucky color for married women.
-A woman gets married in a red attire in a Hindu tradition.
+A woman gets married in red attire in a Hindu tradition.
 The man puts vermillion powder, which is red, on the forehead of the woman as a part of the marriage ritual during the marriage.
 In short, a married woman normally wears something red, be it a tika, bangle, or clothes after marriage.

 So during Teej, they decorate themselves in red to look like a bride.
 Women are also keen to buy new attire and ornaments to wear it during Teej.
-They sometimes coordinate the color red with green and yellow to enhance their beauty.
+They sometimes coordinate the colors red with green and yellow to enhance their beauty.
 They also prefer to put Mehendi on their hand, which is another decoration for both married and unmarried women.

 Teej Festival in Nepal is a grand festival for Nepali women, celebrated on the very day when Lord Shiva and Parvati were united.
 The festival holds a religious significance as they pray to Lord Shiva for the prosperity of their husband and their married life.